 Come for Worship Services, Brunch, and Easter Egg Hunt!
 Worship at 8:30 a.m. and 10:30 a.m.
 There will be an Easter Egg Hunt after Brunch (around 10:00 a.m.)
 At the 10:30 a.m.
 Children’s Time, we will celebrate the Easter story and enjoy Lamb Cake.

 And why not come for brunch?

-All are invited for Easter Brunch in Fellowship Hall on Sunday, April 16 at 9:30 a.m.
+All are invited for Easter Brunch in Fellowship Hall on Sunday, April 1 at 9:30 a.m.
 The brunch will include Egg and Cheese Soufflé, Sausages, French Toast Sticks, Fresh Fruit Salad, and assorted pastries.
 All are welcome, including extended family, neighbors, and visitors.
 No reservation required and there is no charge.
-Volunteers are needed on Saturday, April 15 to set-up and prepare food and Sunday, April 16 to serve and clean-up.